sumn2u/string-comparisons/index.md

 # Install the 'string-comparisons' package using npm
 npm install string-comparisons

-# Alternatively, install the 'string-comparison' package using yarn
+# Alternatively, install the 'string-comparisons' package using yarn
-yarn add string-comparison
+yarn add string-comparisons

-# Or, install the 'string-comparison' package using pnpm
+# Or, install the 'string-comparisons' package using pnpm
-pnpm add string-comparison
+pnpm add string-comparisons

 ```